tschmenger/Annotate_Alignments/README.md

 |:--:|
 | *Make sure to download the complete sequences.* |

 - Step 4: Add the protein of interests fasta manually to the top of the just downloaded file.
-Change the formatting to roughly mimick the formatting of the remaining entries.
+Change the formatting to roughly mimic the formatting of the remaining entries.

 ![fasta example](https://github.com/tschmenger/Annotate_Alignments/blob/f462d36028dde94573a3918502b88d342cef4f3e/manual_FastaAdded.png?sanitize=true)|
 |:--:|